Louis N. Schulze, Jr.

 J.D., New England School of Law

 B.A., University of Connecticut

-Dean Schulze developed and implemented FIU Law’s Academic Excellence Program, the goal of which is to equip students with the tools to maximize their success.
-In the AEP, he teaches Introduction to the Study of Law, Legal Reasoning, and Legal Analysis.
-He also has taught Criminal Law, Torts, and Legal Writing in his career.
+Dean Schulze designed and implemented FIU Law’s Academic Excellence Program.
+The AEP’s goal is to equip students with the tools to succeed in law school and on the bar exam.
+He teaches Introduction to the Study of Law, Legal Reasoning, and Legal Analysis.
+He also has taught Criminal Law, Torts, and Legal Writing during his career.